jrodriguezn19/AuroraIOT/README.md

 # AuroraIOT
-App built in Python and React for IOT monitoring
+App built in Python - Django and React for IOT monitoring

 #Under development